bitcraze/bitcraze-website/readme.md

         git clone https://github.com/bitcraze/bitcraze-website.git

-1. Go to the root of the repository.
+2. Go to the root of the repository.
 All tools should be run from here.

         cd bitcraze-website

-1. Download dependencies.
+3. Download dependencies.
 This will download Bootstrap and set things up.

         ./tools/do download_deps

-1. Start the development server.
+4. Start the development server.
 The development server in Jekyll continuously builds the site when the source changes.

         ./tools/run-in-dev.sh

-1. Open a web browser and go to http://localhost.
+5. Open a web browser and go to http://localhost.
 If you are not on Linux you will have to use docker-machine to figure out your address.

-1. Make your changes.
+6. Make your changes.
 The site will automatically rebuild when you modify a file, so all you have to do is to reload the page in your browser to see the results.

-1. Make sure all tests and validations passes
+7. Make sure all tests and validations pass

         ./tools/do build

-1. Commit and issue a pull request
+8. Commit and issue a pull request and you're done!!
-1. Done!

 ## prerequisites